Table of Contents

 Security of the installation itself.
 The data files, log files, and the all the application files of your installation should be protected to ensure that they are not readable or writable by unauthorized parties.
 For more information, see Section 2.9, “Postinstallation Setup and Testing”.

 Access control and security within the database system itself, including the users and databases granted with access to the databases, views and stored programs in use within the database.
-For more information, see Section 6.2, “The MySQL Access Privilege System”, and Section 6.3, “MySQL User Account Management”.
+For more information, see Section 6.2, “Access Control and Account Management”.